Robust inference for geographic regression discontinuity designs: assessing the impact of police precincts: Causal inference for spatial point processes with GeoRDDs

+The two most commonly used assumptions unique to the regression discontinuity design are local randomization assumptions or assumptions on continuity of potential outcomes at the cutoff of the running variable.
+Local randomization states that treatment assignment is independent of the potential outcomes when looking only within a small window around the cutoff of the running variable \citep{mattei2017regression}.
+Continuity of potential outcomes is the most commonly used assumption in the regression discontinuity literature and specifies that the conditional mean of the potential outcomes under both treatment and control are continuous functions in the running variable \citep{imbens2008regression}.
+Here, we extend these assumptions to the spatial point process setting and show how they can be used to identify $\theta(R_{\delta})$ and $\tau(\boldsymbol{b})$, respectively.
+First, we detail the assumptions needed to identify $\theta(R_{\delta})$, which are given in assumptions 1 and 2.

-The main idea behind the regression discontinuity design is that by looking in a close window around the boundary, the two regions on either side of the boundary are very similar with respect to all important features except for which precinct they are being policed by.
-We can therefore compare outcomes on either side of the boundary and attribute differences to the effect of the police precincts.
-Here we formalize this notion by explicitly writing down the assumptions by which the regression discontinuity design is able to identify the local average treatment effect in this setting.
-First, define $R_{\delta, 1} = \{ \boldsymbol{s}:d(\boldsymbol{s}, \mathcal{B}) < \delta, T(\boldsymbol{s}) = 1 \}$ and $R_{\delta, 0} = \{ \boldsymbol{s}:d(\boldsymbol{s}, \mathcal{B}) < \delta, T(\boldsymbol{s}) = 0 \}$ to be the regions of $R_{\delta}$ that correspond to precincts A and B, respectively.
-We are now in a position to state the assumptions under which the local average treatment effect can be identified from the observed data. \\ \\ \textbf{Assumption 1:} \textit{Constant integrated intensity functions}. \textbf{Assumption 2:} \textit{Consistency of potential outcomes}.
-The first assumption states that for both the control and treated potential outcome point processes, the expected number of events that fall on one side of the boundary within a distance of $\delta$ is the same regardless of which side of the boundary is being looked at.
-This is similar to local randomization assumptions commonly made in regression discontinuity designs.
-This assumption is needed because we need to use what happened under the precinct A side of the border to infer what would happen on the precinct B side of the border had they been exposed to policing by precinct A. Assumption 2 is required to link our observed data to the potential outcomes.
-Given both of these assumptions, we can identify the effect of interest as
+\textbf{Assumption 1:} \textit{Consistency of potential outcomes}. \textbf{Assumption 2a:} \textit{Constant integrated intensity functions}.
+Assumption 1 is a standard assumption required to link our observed data to the potential outcomes, and ensures that there exists only one version of treatment and that the potential outcomes for one region do not depend on treatment values of other regions (no interference).
+We believe this assumption is plausible in our study as we do not expect arrest rates in one region to depend on the police department practices of other regions.
+The second assumption is arguably stronger and states that for both the control and treated potential outcome point processes, the expected number of events that fall on one side of the boundary within a distance of $\delta$ is the same regardless of which side of the boundary is being looked at.
+This is a point process extension of local randomization assumptions used previously, and is needed because we need to use what happened under the precinct 0 side of the border to infer what would happen on the precinct 1 side of the border had they both been exposed to policing by the police department in precinct 0.
+As shown in Supplementary Materials Section 1, under these assumptions we can identify the effect of interest as